dart-lang/site-www/src/codelabs/iterables/index.md

 ---
-title: "Iterable Collections in Dart"
+title: "Iterable collections"
-description: Learn about and practice using Iterables in Dart!
+description: An interactive guide to using Iterable objects such as lists and sets.
 ---

 This codelab teaches you how to use collections that implement the [Iterable][iterable class] class, for example [List][list class] and [Set][set class].
+Iterables are a basic building block for all sorts of Dart applications, and you are probably already using them even without noticing.
+This codelab will help you take the most out of them.

 Using the embedded DartPad editors, you can test your knowledge by running example code and completing exercises.

 To get the most out of this codelab, you should have the basic knowledge